layumi/2016_person_re-ID/README.md

 * [Xuanyi Dong](https://github.com/D-X-Y) also realizes our paper in [Caffe](https://github.com/D-X-Y/caffe-reid).
 Alternatively, you can run the code with Caffe.

-~What's new: We make the code of model structure more clean to follow.
+~What's new: We make the code of model structure more easy to follow.

 ~What's new: We provide a better code for extract feature.